iscc/iscc-service/README.md

 ## Change Log

 ### [0.2.4] - unreleased
-- Add hexadecimal output for iscc
+- Add iscc_raw field for with hex encoded iscc-code
 - Add new /generate/short_id entpoint
 - Create meta-id from filename as fallback
+- Update to FastAPI 0.61

 ### [0.2.3] - 2020-06-12
 - Use vendorized tika